Our group explores charge and energy transfer dynamics in

 3. Structure-Function Relationship in

-such materials and developing synthetic or materials processing ways to control
+such nanomaterials and the development of synthetic or materials processing

-the structure towards imroved performance is an area where we have been active
+structure towards improved performance, an area where we have strongly

-in collaboration with Hsing Lin Wang's group at LANL (polymer synthesis).
+collaborated with Dr. Hsing Lin Wang's group at LANL (polymer synthesis).
+Some

 polymer based microporous thin films with high transparency and efficient